City Sister Silver

-City Sister Silver is the title of Alex Zucker's English-language translation of the 1994 novel Sestra by Czech author Jáchym Topol, published by Catbird Press in 2000.
+City Sister Silver (Original: Sestra) is a 1994 novel by Czech author Jáchym Topol.
+It was translated by Alex Zucker and published by Catbird Press in 2000.

 The Czech original was described by Czech writer Ivan Klíma as "a first attempt at expressing, in a profound and extremely individual way, the feelings of an entire generation," with the central character Potok in a sense embodying the simultaneous feelings of alienation and enormous possibilities of a young adult at the time of the Velvet Revolution and its aftermath.